 Following his March to the Sea, Union Maj.
 Gen. William T. Sherman drove northward into the Carolinas, splitting his force into two groups.
 Maj.
 Gen. Henry W. Slocum commanded the left wing, while Maj.
 Gen. Oliver O. Howard commanded the right.
-The plan was to march through the Carolinas, destroying railroads and disrupting supply lines before joining Ulysses S. Grant’s army near Richmond.
-On March 19, as the respective wings approached Goldsboro, North Carolina, Slocum’s wing encountered the entrenched Confederates of Joseph E. Johnston, who had concentrated at Bentonville with the hope of slowing the Union advance.
+The plan was to march through the Carolinas, destroying railroads and disrupting supply lines before joining Lt.
+Gen. Ulysses S. Grant’s army near Richmond.
+On March 16, Slocum’s wing was slowed by Lt.
+Gen. William Hardee’s corps at Averasboro, North Carolina, where after a day of heavy fighting the Confederates were forced to withdraw.
+On March 19, as the respective wings approached Goldsboro, Slocum’s wing encountered the entrenched Confederates of the remainder of Gen. Joseph E. Johnston’s army, who had concentrated at Bentonville with the hope of slowing the Union advance.

 The next day, Johnston remained in position and skirmishing resumed.
+Heavy fighting erupted south of the Goldsboro Road in an area later called the “Bull Pen” between Union Brig.
+Gen. James D. Morgan’s men and Robert Hoke’s Confederates.
 Under a heavy rainfall, Union Maj.
 Gen. Joseph A. Mower led a “little reconnaissance” toward the Mill Creek Bridge.
 When Mower discovered the weakness of the Confederate left flank, that little reconnaissance became a full-scale attack against the small force holding the bridge.
 A Confederate counterattack, combined with Sherman’s order for Mower to withdraw, ended the advance, allowing Johnston’s army to retain control of their only means of supply and retreat.
 Had the Federals managed to gain control of this bridge, they might have had the chance to end the campaign earlier or even capture Johnston’s army entirely.

 Instead, the Confederates pulled back across the bridge that evening, effectively ending the battle.
 Union forces pursued them at first light but were halted by a severe skirmish at Hannah’s Creek.
 After regrouping at Goldsboro, Sherman pursued Johnston’s army toward Raleigh.
 On April 18, Johnston signed an armistice with Sherman at the Bennett House, and on April 26, formally surrendered his army.